-Mohd Rashid, deputy speaker of the Parliament of Malaysia and Angela R.M., Director-General of World Women Organization, supported women around the world by discussing the the development and promotion of the World Women Development Conference to be held in Asia in 2020 and WWO’s further development.
+Dato Hj Mohd Rashid Hasnon, Chairperson of World Women Organization, Deputy Speaker of the Parliament of Malaysia and Angela R, Director-General of World Women Organization, supported women around the world by discussing the the development and promotion of the World Women Development Conference to be held in Asia in 2020 and UNWWO’s further development.

 The World Women Conference (also known as the “United Nations World Women Conference”) is an important convention for the World Women Organization.
 Gender issues have always been a priority of the United Nations in terms of society and development.
 To date, the United Nations has convened four World Conferences on Women.
 In 1972, at the 24th session of the United Nations Commission on the Status of Women, the year 1975 was designated as the “International Year of Women,” and the first inter-governmental world summit on women’s issues was held as the First World Conference on Women.